 - a.
 Filed case plan includes each parent and each child to the case and whether tasks or services are required. - b.
 At a judicial review within 6 months of the child's removal, the court order finds that reunification is likely within 12 months or, if the court finds reunification is unlikely within 12 months and a concurrent plan is not already being used, the attorney motioned for the addition of a concurrent goal as outlined in section 39.701(2)(d)5., F.S.
-(2022). - c.
-If the reunification goal was extended at the 12-month permanency hearing, the court order includes a legally sufficient rationale. - d.
+(2024). - c.
 Incarcerated parent is incorporated throughout the legal case.
-This includes findings against the incarcerated parent in the adjudication order, filed case plan includes tasks for incarcerated parent and available services at the jail/prison to complete the tasks, and judicial review order reflects level of compliance with court-ordered tasks. - e.
+This includes findings against the incarcerated parent in the adjudication order, filed case plan includes tasks for incarcerated parent and available services at the jail/prison to complete the tasks, and judicial review order reflects level of compliance with court-ordered tasks. - d.
 Conditions for Return language used at judicial reviews as evidenced by court order.